 Citrix XenApp has helped virtualized applications show their mettle in the enterprise, bringing the promise of thin-client technology and portable applications to an increasing number of users.
-However
+However -- as with most technologies -- deployments can encounter problems.

 With virtualized applications, the leading problem seems to be related to bandwidth.
 For Citrix XenApp to deliver an acceptable end-user experience, reliable and fast network communications are a must.
 Unfortunately, guaranteeing effective data rates over public networks (such as the Internet) can be nearly impossible, and private, high-speed connections can be extremely expensive.
 Both cost and bandwidth can derail XenApp deployments.